 a report for future action.
 For example, you can automatically delete found duplicates.

-Another options is to run the Cluster Finder, which will report the clusters of discovered near-duplicate documents.
+Besides that you can run the Cluster Finder, which will report the clusters of discovered near-duplicate documents.

 Click here for more information about the Cluster Finder.

 You also can see the near duplicate documents presented as a chain, which is built by the Near Dupilcates Chain Finder.

 Click here for more information about the Near Duplicates Chain Finder.

 The chain is an ordered collection of documents, with a root document, sorted by document differences.

 The last document in a chain can be quite different from the first one, however the software allows you to see the chain of changes in one set.

 The Near Duplicates Finder works with different types of documents, including Plain Text, HTML, XML, PDF, Microsoft Office, OpenOffice, RTF, etc.